tomaszpawlowski/scroll-progress/README.md

 - ~~Main functionality of script without visual exposition~~
 - ~~Add scroll-progress element and styling it~~
 - ~~Add progress update function and display it on element~~
-- Describe project
-- Add animation animation
 - Review code
 - Create few demo variation
+- Review goals
 - Point good and bad points of project
-- Review goals
+- Describe project (how to use)
+- Update readme.md file